And dozens of women are suing Lyft, claiming they had been sexually assauted during rides.

-There have been at least 24 reported attacks, including kidnappings, sexual assaults and robberies, involving people pretending to be drivers for ride-share companies like Uber, according to The New York Times.
+Earlier in 2019, the NY Times reported at least 24 attacks, including kidnappings, sexual assaults and robberies, in NYC involving people pretending to be drivers for ride-share companies like Uber, according to The New York Times.

-Most recently, University of South Carolina student Samantha Josephson was kidnapped and killed when she got into a car she thought was her Uber ride.
+And there was the awful story of University of South Carolina student Samantha Josephson who was kidnapped and killed when she got into a car she thought was her Uber ride.

-And since then, an Uber driver took a family to the airport in California, and then police say he drove back to the home, which was ransacked.
+And the report that an Uber driver took a family to the airport in California, and then police say he drove back to the home, which was ransacked.

-It was an Airbnb rental, whose owner told KGO TV in San Francisco that the Uber driver spent four hours ransacking the home and was seen on surveillance video taking bag after bag of valuables — including heirlooms her grandmother had saved during the Holocaust.
+It was an Airbnb rental, whose owner told KGO TV in San Francisco that the Uber driver spent four hours ransacking the home and was seen on surveillance video taking bag after bag of valuables — including heirlooms her grandmother had manage to save during the Holocaust.

 Do not ask “are you my driver”.
 Anybody driving a dark-colored sedan or SUV could just say “yes”, which is likely how the college student got into a stranger’s vehicle – a deadly mistake.